jscarlton/monthly-mean-temperatures/README.md

 Once you enter a station, starting, and ending year, the script will create a data directory (assuming it doesn't already exist) and create a file called historicalMonthlyMeans\_STATION\_STARTYEAR-ENDYEAR.csv.
 The csv will have the year, month, station, and mean temperature for the years that you entered.

 Note that the script is slow since it runs each query one after another.
-Patience remains a virtue.
+Patience: still virtuous.